Mjh9122/Eulers/README.md

 # Eulers
-Some selected project euler solutions.
-Written in python all code is mine unless stated otherwise in the problem.
+Some selected project euler solutions written in python all code is mine unless stated otherwise in the problem.
-Username on project Euler: Mholtz
-Currently solved 93 problems putting me at top 1.5% ish of solvers
+For a quick summary, look at the Highlight Solutions folder for a few solutions I am proud of.
+Most of the solutions represent a just get the right answer mindset, and some solutions will take hours, as I wrote them to run in the backround while working on other problems.
+My project euler account: [Mholtz]{https://projecteuler.net/about}